 88. Try New Lenses

 Most photographers have a list of gear they want to buy.
 Before you drop hundreds or thousands of dollars on a new lens, you might want to test it out to make sure it is right for you.
 First, if you aren’t really sure what new lens you want check out the Lens Finder to see suggested lenses.
-Now, visit Brent Rents Lenses and rent the lens before you commit to a purchase.
-Use offer code “improve” at checkout for 15% off your first rental.
+Now, visit Borrow Lenses and rent the lens before you commit to a purchase.

 Do some research and see if you can find a local camera store in your area that rents gear.
 Renting locally will be cheaper than any online rental store because you wont have to pay for any shipping.
 Plus, you get the added benefit of meeting someone in your area to talk photography and gear with.
 Renting is the perfect way to test drive a lens.
 You may find out that the lens you’ve been swooning over for months you really don’t want after trying it.
 Or you may find out that you must have that lens right now because it is so amazing your photography will never be the same again without it!

 Put together your best photographs and have a professional review them.
 Professional advice will help take your photography to the next level.
 If you are looking for a free option, you can also tag your photos on Instagram with #ipcritique for a chance to have the hosts of Improve Photography critique your photographs.

 Now that you’ve put together your best photographs, update your website.
 Do you like the platform you are using?
 Is it easy to update?
 I find that Wix is an amazing website builder.
 It is easy to use and takes me minutes to update my website.
 For buying domains and hosting, I have always loved Blue Host.